QuickBooks Blog

 1. Review company policies and procedures

-Before writing your handbook, ensure you have the most up-to-date information.
-Review your company policies and procedures to ensure no recent changes affect your writing and creation process.
+Before writing your handbook, make sure you’re working with the most up-to-date information.
+Review your existing policies and procedures to confirm that you don't need to reflect any recent changes in the handbook.

 Most business owners create company policies as they run the business.
 You may, for example, have a process workers use to request time off.
 You’ve emailed a memo that explains the policy, but the information is not in a formal employee handbook.
 As a result, you’re not starting the writing process at zero because you’ve already created some policies.